Lendy Holmes

-Lendy Holmes (born October 26, 1985) is a former professional football player.
+Lendy Ray Holmes III (born October 26, 1985) is an American former professional football player who was a defensive back for the Washington Redskins of the National Football League (NFL).

-Holms grew up in Dallas, Texas and graduated from South Oak Cliff High School, where he played defensive back for the football team.
+Holmes grew up in Dallas, Texas, and graduated from South Oak Cliff High School, where he played defensive back for the football team.

 A four star recruit who was rated the 16th best high school football player in Texas, Holmes played college football for the Oklahoma Sooners.